 The tanks continued to head south when Bardowski noticed the half-track was missing.
 He turned his tank around and found it stuck in the river.
 Bardowski threw cables down Bashleben and Oldaker and pulled the half-tack onto the bank saving the crew and half-track.

-The tankers were fell back toward Santo
+The tankers were at Santo Tomas near

-Tomas near Cabanatuan on December 27th,
+Cabanatuan on December 27th, and at San

-Cabanatuan on December 28th and
+Isidro south of Cabanatuan on December

 also took part in the Battle of the Pockets